shaneporter/movielister/README.md

 For some level of simplicity, I kept the reducer count to just 1; an option would be to use a couple of reducers, 1 for the Movies, 1 for the Genres - and use combineReducers to 'merge' the state.

+UI is fairly straightforward and is best described as 'simple'.
+I hand wrote the CSS, and opted for a two column layout with a fixed layout for the filters and a percentage width based column for the movie results.
+There are no media queries - perhaps this is something that I could work on, but it should work fine with mobile devices.
+I used styled-components for the styling - I really like some of its benefits.

 **At present, there are no additional Jest tests, but I am working on that**